Home / Tax Appeals Commission / Frequently Asked Questions – General

 34. Do I have to go to court?

 No. You get to choose whether you would like a hearing to be conducted in person, by videoconference, by teleconference, or have the decision be based solely on written submissions.
 You must select one option.
-If no option is selected, the Commission defaults to In-Person hearings.
+If no option is selected, the Commission defaults to an In-Person hearings.

 35. What if I don’t have an email address?